SBARTACO/css-style-guide/README.md

 ## License

-This documented is a fork of
+This document is a fork of
 _Principles of writing consistent, idiomatic CSS_ by Nicolas Gallagher licensed under the [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).